BP oil spill trial delayed for settlement talks

 REASONABLE SETTLEMENTS SOUGHT

-Apart from BP, which owned 65 percent of the Macondo well, the main corporate defendants are Vernier, Switzerland-based Transocean Ltd, which owned the Deepwater Horizon rig, and Houston-based Halliburton Co, which provided cementing services for the well.
+Apart from BP, which owned 65 percent of the Macondo well, the main corporate defendants are Vernier, Switzerland-based Transocean Ltd RIGN.VX, which owned the Deepwater Horizon rig, and Houston-based Halliburton Co (HAL.N), which provided cementing services for the well.
 They are also suing each other.
 Several other companies are also involved in the trial.

 A spokeswoman for the U.S. Department of Justice declined to comment.
 The offices of Alabama Attorney General Luther Strange and Louisiana Attorney General James "Buddy" Caldwell, which are coordinating the states' case, did not immediately respond to requests for comment.
 Halliburton also did not immediately respond to a request for comment.